-Thomas, the Tourette's boy from CHO Colate, uses some mix of capoeira and monkey kung fu as part of his Confusion Fu.
-It's not really orthodox capoeira, as he is played by a breakdancing champion.
+Thomas, the Tourette's boy from Film/Chocolate, uses several capoeira moves as part of his Confusion Fu.
+It's not actually formal capoeira, as he is played by a breakdance champion.

 A episode of Kung Fu features a capoerista called Isaac Montola.